 Busch Student Center Use full name on first reference.
 Busch Center or BSC are acceptable on second reference.

 campuses SLU's two official campuses are St. Louis and Madrid.
-DO NOT use "Frost campus."
-DO NOT differentiate between the northern end of campus and Medical Center; use location instead.
+Do not use "Frost campus," especially with external audiences.
+If possible, do not differentiate between the northern end of campus and Medical Center; use location instead.
 Example: The group will meet in Room 101 of Tegeler Hall, 3550 Lindell Blvd.

 Cancer Center Officially Saint Louis University Cancer Center.
 Cancer Center is acceptable on second reference.